randomm/whoami/README.md

 ## who am I?

 I'm a guy who Santa brought a computer in 1983.
-I tried my hand at human sciences at university (University of London, Politics and Development Studies), but ended up working in internet, design and IT related roles past 18 years.
+I tried my hand at human sciences at university (University of London, Politics and Development Studies), but ended up working in internet, design and IT related roles past 20 years.

 I have a varied background.
-I have worked at consultancies, directly at "client", at quite a few startups and even at two universities' research organisations.
+I have worked at non-profits, social enterprises, consultancies, directly at "client", at quite a few startups and even at two universities' research organisations.
 I'm a design oriented technologist who tries to put his skills to use to helping people and organisations move their needle.

 I have always been doing pretty much the same thing:

 1. learning what the problem is
-2. defining potential solutions, involving design and technology
+2. defining potential solutions, involving data, design and technology
 3. leading a team to build the solution

-... and in some lucky cases scaling the solution to quite a many users (Fuzu currently has 400,000+ registered users, >40M daily background processes etc).
+... and in some lucky cases scaling the solution to quite a many users (Fuzu currently has 500,000+ registered users, >50M daily background processes etc).

-The last few years I have also been doing quite a bit of machine learning.
+The last five years I have also been doing quite a bit of machine learning.

 ## what can I do?